American Electric Power Co. v. Connecticut: Baker v. Carr (1962) - Political Questions Doctrine

 This ruling is significant in American Electric Power v.
-Connecticut because using the six-factor test that was established in Baker v.
-Carr, the district court dismissed the plaintiffs' suit as presenting a non-justiciable political question because of the "impossibility of deciding the issue without an initial policy determination of a kind clearly for nonjudicial discretion."
-However, the Second Circuit reversed this decision and using the six-factor test determined that the plaintiffs were not barred by the political question doctrine.
+Connecticut because, using the six-factor test established in Baker v.
+Carr, the district court dismissed the plaintiffs' suit for presenting a non-justiciable political question because of the "impossibility of deciding the issue without an initial policy determination of a kind clearly for nonjudicial discretion."
+However, the Second Circuit reversed this decision and, using the six-factor test, determined that the plaintiffs were not barred by the political question doctrine.

 Massachusetts v.
 Environmental Protection Agency (2007)

 In Massachusetts v.
 Environmental Protection Agency, the court held that the CAA gives the EPA the task of regulating carbon dioxide and other GHG emissions.
 This is significant in the American Electrical Power v.
 Connecticut case because it establishes that carbon dioxide and GHG emissions regulations set by the EPA supersede federal common law.
 The EPA started phasing in requirements that new or modified GHG emitting facilities use the best available control technology (BACT) and started a rulemaking to set limits on GHG emissions from new, modified, and existing fossil-fuel fired power plants.
 The case of American Electric Power v.
 Connecticut started in 2004, well before the EPA began to regulate GHGs.

 Based on Massachusetts v.
 Environmental Protection Agency, which permitted states to challenge EPA's refusal to regulate GHGs and effectively gave states a lower standing threshold than private parties, in American Electrical Power v.
 Connecticut the Supreme Court held that at least some of the plaintiffs had Article III standing, specifically the states.